Code-Institute-Submissions/CottonBox/README.md

 - The wireframes for this can be found [here](wireframes/wireframes.pdf).

-3. As a **Mandarin speaking customer**, I would like to change the language of the content, so that I am able to understand the site easier and to navigate the sire more easily.
+3. As a **Mandarin speaking customer**, I would like to change the language of the content, so that I am able to understand the site easier and to navigate the site more easily.

 - **Acceptance Criteria**